 All exams in the course, including the final, will be open note.
 Students are encouraged to bring a single sheet of 8.5x11 inch paper, front and back, to the exam.
 This sheet should be handwritten.
 However, the exams will focus on the broad concepts and the application of learned material rather than the details.
 The first exam will be during the class period.
-The 2nd and 3rd exams will be available for roughly 24 hours and must be completed within a 3 hour time period and uploaded to GradeScope by the indicated due date and time.
-Students are not allowed to solicit, give, or receive help from anyone other than Profs.
-Griffin and Amodeo during the exam.
+The 2nd, 3rd and final exams will last 3 hours.
+Students are not allowed to solicit, give, or receive help from anyone other than Prof. Griffin during the exam.